Super Tuesday: 1996

+2000s

+2000

 In 2000, Super Tuesday was on March 7.
 Sixteen states held primaries on Super Tuesday, the largest presidential primary election day in U.S. history up to that point.
 Approximately 81% of Democratic delegates and 18% of Republican delegates needed to secure nomination were up for grabs.
-Democrat Al Gore and Republican George W. Bush cemented their nomination bids with Super Tuesday victories, and both went on to win their parties' nominations.
+Democrat Al Gore and Republican George W. Bush cemented their nomination bids with Super Tuesday victories, and both went on to win their parties' presidential nominations.

 2004: Mini-Tuesday

 In 2004, several states moved their presidential contests up to February 3, 2004, in order to increase the relative importance of their election results.
-Five states held primaries and two held caucuses and the day was eventually nicknamed Mini-Tuesday or Super Tuesday I by pundits, with the traditional March Super Tuesday date, March 2, christened Super Tuesday II, or just "Super Tuesday."
-While the results of Mini-Tuesday had far-reaching implications for the Democratic primaries, the Republican primaries were uncontested as incumbent President George W. Bush was the presumptive nominee.
+Five states held primaries and two held caucuses and the day was eventually nicknamed Mini-Tuesday or Super Tuesday I by pundits.
+The traditional March Super Tuesday date, March 2, was christened Super Tuesday II, or just "Super Tuesday."
+The results of Mini-Tuesday had far-reaching implications for the Democratic primaries.
+The Republican primaries were uncontested as incumbent President George W. Bush was the presumptive nominee.